DataEngineersNZ/dbt-snowflake-datops-materilizations/README.md

 | `source_model`  | specifies the source table or view model name to add the stream to             | yes      |          |

 ## Tables
+Adds the ability to create the raw tables based on the yml file

 Usage